-Craig Birk, CFP®Craig Birk leads the Personal Capital Advisors Investment Committee and serves as Executive Vice President of Portfolio Management.
+Craig Birk, CFP®Craig Birk leads the Personal Capital Advisors Investment Committee and serves as the Chief Investment Officer.
 His focus is translating improvements in technology into better financial lives.
 Craig has been widely quoted in the Wall Street Journal, Bloomberg, CNN Money, the Washington Post and elsewhere.
 Prior to Personal Capital Advisors, he was a leader within the portfolio management team at Fisher Investments, helping assets under management grow from $1.5 billion to over $40 billion.
 Craig graduated from the University of California at San Diego and has earned the Certified Financial Planner® designation.

 Latest posts by Craig Birk, CFP® (see all)

 - Weekly Market Digest: Musk Considers Taking Tesla Private - August 10, 2018